 Any changes which occur to the policy brought to Council will be saved on the Council computer, and will be maintained by the Director of Internal Affairs

-If the proposed changes pass, the Director of Internal Affairs or Constitutional Gurus will add the proposed changes to the official policy manual and upload the changes to the website no later than 11:59pm the Sunday following Council.
+If the proposed changes pass, the Director of Internal Affairs or Policy Offiicer(s) will add the proposed changes to the official policy manual and upload the changes to the website no later than 11:59pm the Sunday following Council.
 The Policy Manual Change Log must be updated following the format of previous updates.

 The proposed changes shall take effect immediately after the Council Reading.